MEET THE KAMLOOPS BLAZERS' OWNERS

 Shane is considered by many to be one of the true leaders in the National Hockey League.
-The 37-year-old Halkirk, Alberta native demonstrated his leadership qualities at a very young age.
-He was instrumental in leading the Kamloops Blazers to back to back (1994 - 1995) Memorial Cup championships during his three year junior career.
+The 39-year-old Halkirk, Alberta native demonstrated his leadership qualities at a very young age.
+He was instrumental in leading the Kamloops Blazers to back to back Memorial Cup championships (1994, 1995) during his three year junior career.
 He won the Stafford Smythe Trophy as the tournament's most valuable player in 1995.
 On Feb.
 19, 2005, Shane was part of the first group of players honoured as Blazer Legends.

 Drafted by the Winnipeg Jets in the first round (7th overall) of the 1995 NHL Entry Draft, Shane was the Jets' final first-round pick prior to the franchise moving to Phoenix.
 Shane has played all of his 18 NHL seasons with the Winnipeg Jets/Phoenix Coyotes franchise, the longest current tenure of any player with the franchise, and is the final remaining Coyote player to have worn a Jets' uniform.
 His best season was 2007-2008, when he led the Coyotes in scoring and in points (78).
 He nearly equaled that mark in the 2008-2009 season when he again led the team in goals (31) and points (73).
-He recorded 7 consecutive 20 goal seasons from 1999-2009,and has been the team's captain for eight seasons.
+He has recorded 13 seasons with the 20 or more goals, and has been the team's captain for nine seasons.

 Shane scored the tie-breaking and game-winning goal for Team Canada in the finals at the World Cup of Hockey in 2004.